Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Quincy Miller

 Mixing two cat breeds is always a dicey proposition.
 Will the kittens take after one parent breed more than the other, or will they become a new, unique thing?
-Will that totally unique thing be a cuddly kitty or a complete nightmare of a cat?
+Will that unique thing be a cuddly kitty or a complete nightmare of a cat?

 Fortunately, whoever took a chance by mixing a Siamese with a Tabby accidentally created greatness.
 These cats, also known as Tabby or Lynx Points, are as adorable as they are well-behaved, and they’d make a wonderful addition to any household.